WD-40: Formulation

-WD-40's formula is a trade secret and has not changed over the years.
+WD-40's formula is a trade secret.
 The original copy of the formula was moved to a secure bank vault in San Diego in 2018.
 To avoid disclosing its composition, the product was not patented in 1953, and the window of opportunity for patenting it has long since closed.

-WD-40's main ingredients as supplied in aerosol cans, according to the US Material Safety Data Sheet information, and with the CAS numbers interpreted:
+WD-40's main ingredients as supplied in aerosol cans, according to the US material safety data sheet information, and with the CAS numbers interpreted: